Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Estimation

-The likelihood-based estimation relies on the correct specification of models.
+Since the baseline hazards are nonparametric, the frailty effects are weakly identified.
+The variation of frailty may be absorbed into the baseline hazards, resulting in underestimated frailty effects in a finite sample.
+Some studies also indicate that the estimation is insensitive to the misspecification of the frailty distribution \cite{gasparini2019impact}.
+Nevertheless, frailty modeling can yield slightly more accurate cause-specific hazard estimates than marginal models in the presence of unmeasured confounders, as it allows an additional degree of freedom \cite{faraggi1996competing, troendle2018dealing}.
 Some special cases of time-varying confounders favor alternative estimation methods.
 Suppose the time-varying confounders are longitudinal, with measurements at fixed points.
-In that case, we can use the $g$-formula to express the counterfactual CIF by adding a confounder transition intensity at the measurement times.
+In that case, we can use the $g$-formula to express the counterfactual CIF by adding a confounder transition intensity at the monitoring times.
 Suppose the time-varying confounders for each subject are possibly measured at different times.
-In that case, we may use the last observation carried forward (LOCF) to impute the whole process of the time-varying confounders.
+In that case, we may use the last observation carried forward (LOCF) to impute the time-varying confounders throughout the study period.